Ralph A. Hill

 Senior Vice President of Engineering

-Mark earned a Bachelor of Science Degree Cum Laude in Petroleum Engineering from Texas A&M University in 1987.
-He is a Registered Petroleum Engineer in the State of Louisiana and a member of the Society of Petroleum Engineers, American Association of Petroleum Geologists, and American Petroleum Institute.
+Mr. Castell earned a Bachelor of Science Degree Magna Cum Laude in Petroleum Engineering from Texas A&M University in 1987.
+He is a Registered Petroleum Engineer in the State of Louisiana, and a member of the Society of Petroleum Engineers and American Association of Petroleum Geologists.

 Senior Vice President of Geology and Geophysics